realmrv/vrcmemes-bot/README.md

 2. Create a new project
 3. Get your DSN from the project settings
 4. Add the DSN to your `.env` file

+## Database

+The bot uses MongoDB to store:

+- User information and activity
+- Action logs
+- Caption history

+Make sure to:

+1. Have a MongoDB instance running
+2. Configure the connection URI in your `.env` file
+3. Create a database for the bot

 ## License